November 12, 2021

 Compliance training is a crucial pillar of every company’s training and development program.
 Away from the common notion that it’s just a pointless formality to keep the company out of legal trouble, it plays a vital role in providing a safe, ethical, and inclusive workplace for everyone.

-In this post, we’ll dig deeper into the concept of compliance training, its key importance to businesses, as well as some compliance training examples.
-We’ll also explore a few training strategies that you can adopt to make this kind of training more fun and engaging for your employees.
+In this post, we’ll dig deeper into the concept of compliance training, employee safety, conducting a risk-assessment, and its key importance to businesses, as well as some compliance training examples.
+We’ll also explore a few training strategies that you can adopt to make this kind of training more fun and engaging for employees.

-Compliance training, sometimes also called corporate compliance training, is a business-critical program that ensures the familiarity and understanding of employees to policies, processes, and procedures relevant to their job function or industry.
-Some of them may fall under internal policies or a set of standards specific to your company.
+Compliance training, sometimes also called corporate compliance training, is a business-critical program that ensures the familiarity and understanding of employees of policies, processes, and procedures relevant to their job function or industry.
+Some of them may fall under national safety or internal policies and a set of standards specific to your company.
 In other cases, however, they are mandated by the government and apply to companies and industries at large.
-These rules are set in place to mitigate workplace conflicts and site hazards that may adversely affect your employees’ productivity, performance, and morale.
+These rules are set in place by the safety industry to mitigate workplace conflicts and ensure health and safety from site hazards that may adversely affect your employees’ productivity, performance, and morale.

 Compliance training is frequently provided as part of the onboarding process and must be repeated at least once or twice a year.
-This way, employees can reconnect with any lost knowledge and correct any performance lapses due to non-compliance.
-Reinforcing an annual or bi-annual compliance training is also a good way to keep everyone on your team up to date on any regulatory changes and introduce them to any new policies.
+This way, employees can not only comply but also reconnect with any lost knowledge and correct any performance lapses due to non-compliance.
+Reinforcing an annual or bi-annual compliance training is also a good way to keep everyone on your team up to date on any regulatory changes and introduce them to any new policies about job safety and worker safety.

 There are various compliance training programs available that can help influence your employees to become more responsible and compliant at work.
 Feel free to use our list below to find the most recommended examples of government-mandated and industry-specific programs to consider for your future compliance training initiative.

-Anti-harassment training is generally intended to raise awareness about appropriate and inappropriate behaviors in the workplace, as well as unconscious actions that cross the line and break the law.
+Anti-harassment training is generally intended to raise awareness about appropriate and inappropriate behaviors in the workplace, as well as unconscious actions that cross the line, lead to workplace violence, and break the law.
 It aims to change and improve employees’ attitudes and behaviors towards their colleagues, building a safer workplace culture where everyone feels safe and comfortable at work.

 This training focuses on topics that fight harassment of all types, especially physical and verbal bullying, sexual harassment, and racism.
 Some programs also provide step-by-step intervention strategies and how employees can report workplace harassment incidents.